cyrilondon/rover-project/README.md

   ```

-Every time the `Rover` has to update its position when asked to moves, it will receive **new** [TwoDimensionalCoordinates](src/main/java/com/game/domain/model/entity/dimensions/TwoDimensionalCoordinates.java) attributes
+Every time the `Rover` has to update its position when asked to moves, it will receive **new** [TwoDimensionalCoordinates](src/main/java/com/game/domain/model/entity/dimensions/TwoDimensionalCoordinates.java) attributes (because of its immutability)

  ```java